kusalhasintha/personal-data-sdk-net/README.md

 ### Getting User ID

 Some methods of the SDK work with User ID, which identifies a specific visitor on your website.
-You can get this value either by [parsing the content of a cookie](https://github.com/Kentico/personalization-sdk-net#getting-userid-and-sessionid) stored by the tracking code in the browser or by calling a JavaScript method in the code of your website.
+You can get this value either by parsing the content of a cookie using the [Personalization SDK](https://github.com/Kentico/personalization-sdk-net#getting-userid-and-sessionid) or by calling a JavaScript method in the code of your website.
 For more details, see [Identifying visitors on websites](https://developer.kenticocloud.com/docs/retrieving-user-and-session-id).

 ## Using the PersonalDataClient